kuosandys/mybookshelf/README.md

 # *My Bookshelf.* Virtual Bookshelf
 *My Bookshelf.* is a virtual bookshelf web-app that allows users to store a digital version of their bookshelves and can also be utilized as a reading list.
-This project was built to demonstrate understanding and use of object constructors and localStorage.
+This project was built to demonstrate understanding and use of JavaScript classes for object creation and localStorage methods.

 :star: [Live Demo](https://kuosandys.github.io/virtual-bookshelf/) :star: